FailAcademy/learning/wdp-vancouver/_lessons/week-02/01-flexbox.md

 Once you finish those, take what you've learned about flexbox and apply it to solving the 24 challenges in **[Flexbox Froggy](http://flexboxfroggy.com/)**.

-Finally, spend any remaining time today removing all of the floats and replacing them with flexbox properties to achieve the same layout in Project 1.
+Finally, spend any remaining time today removing all floats from your project and replace them with flexbox properties.

 ---